Nurses Role In Diabetes Management

 • Self-Management Support: Nurses empower patients with diabetes to take an active role in managing their condition by providing them with the knowledge, skills, and resources they need to make healthy choices.
 They offer encouragement, guidance, and practical tips to help patients stay on track with their diabetes care.

-See also Advanced Diabetes Management Certification
+See also Diabetes Management In Primary Care

 Community Resources